 Mariah Shevchuk was born in Glendale, Arizona, which is where she spent her formative years before relocating to Italy with her family.
 After four months in Italy, she and her family spent three years in Germany, which is where Mariah’s love and respect for history, culture and museums started to develop.
 After their time spent in Germany, Mariah and her family moved to Tucson, where Mariah attended the University of Arizona, earning her degree in Anthropology (focused on Archaeology) with double minors in Classics and Religious Studies.
 During this time, she volunteered for the Arizona State Museum and served as a Holocaust Education intern at the Jewish Federation.
 She currently resides in San Francisco with nine great roommates and a healthy appreciation for the culture, food, architecture and great museums this city has to offer.

-2017 update: Mariah completed an internship in the education department at the Museum of Tolerance in Los Angeles and another one in the development department at the Contemporary Jewish Museum.
+2019 update: Mariah completed an internship in the education department at the Museum of Tolerance in Los Angeles and another one in the development department at the Contemporary Jewish Museum.
 She relocated to Los Angeles in early 2015 worked on an exhibition re-design project for the Peterson Automotive Museum where she became a full time education coordinator.
 She is currently Associate Curator at La Plaza de Cultura y Artes in Los Angeles, curating a forthcoming exhibition (February 2020) on the Afrolatinidad in Los Angeles.